Bukhanovskyi/Streamlit-project/README.md

 Trained on the [Rain in Australia](https://www.kaggle.com/datasets/jsphyg/weather-dataset-rattle-package) dataset from Kaggle, which contains ~10 years of daily weather observations from multiple Australian weather stations.

-## Possible Improvements

-- Add model performance metrics (ROC-AUC, confusion matrix) to the app.
-- Experiment with additional models (Random Forest, XGBoost) for comparison.
-- Add unit tests for the preprocessing pipeline.
-- Cache the dataset load with `st.cache_data` for faster reloads.

----

-*This project was built as a hands-on exercise in taking a trained ML model from a notebook to a deployed, user-facing application.*